pol/dwarf-fortress-guides/mixtrak/part2.md

 --------------------

 So the first order of business is to pause the game (you *have* paused, haven't you?
-Maybe go re-read the [Quickstart Guide](http://dwarffortresswiki.org/index.php/Quickstart_Guide "wikilink")…) and check your surroundings for threats.
+Maybe go re-read the
+[Quickstart Guide](http://dwarffortresswiki.org/index.php/Quickstart_Guide "wikilink")…) and check your surroundings for threats (press `u` for units).
 On a nice embark, there should be nothing more exciting than some fairly mundane wildlife.

 If, however, there's anything more interesting on the prowl, you have three options.
 The first is to proceed with your fortress, but do it